An inexact $q$-order regularized proximal Newton method for nonconvex composite optimization: Introduction

-{\bf(3)} We apply the proposed algorithm armed with ZeroFPR \cite{Themelis18} as the solver of subproblems (called $q$-regPNT) to three classes of composite problems, and compare its performance with that of ZeroFPR applied directly to these problems.
-Numerical results show that $q$-regPNT indeed has the performance matching theoretical results, and for the convex $\ell_1$-norm regularized logisitic regression, it yields the optimal values and KKT residuals with better accuracy within $57$ iterates except for data ``arcene''.
-For the examples of nonconvex $\ell_1$-norm regularized Student's t-regression, $q$-regPNT returns the same objective values and a little better KKT residuals within $18$ iterates, and the returned solutions are checked to be second-order stationary points; and for the portfolio decision with higher moments, it yields the comparable objective values and better KKT residuals within much less running time though the returned solutions are examined to be common stationary points.
+{\bf(3)} We apply the proposed algorithm armed with ZeroFPR \cite{Themelis18} as the solver of subproblems to three classes of problem \eqref{prob}, and compare its performance with that of ZeroFPR directly applied to these problems and IRPNM proposed in \cite{LiuPanWY22}.
+Numerical results indicate that our algorithm has the performance matching theoretical results.
+For the $\ell_1$-norm regularized logisitic regression, our CR method returns the optimal values and KKT residuals with better accuracy within $54$ iterations except for data ``arcene''.
+For the nonconvex $\ell_1$-norm regularized Student's t-regression, it yields second-order stationary points with the same objective values and comparable KKT residuals within less iterations; and for the portfolio decision with higher moments, it generates the comparable objective values and better KKT residuals within comparable running time with IRPNM and much less running time than ZeroFPR.